javanile/become-maintainer/README.md

-# Become a Maintainer 🚀
+# How to Become a Maintainer 🚀

 [![Awesome Maintainers Wanted](https://img.shields.io/badge/maintainers-wanted-blue.svg)](#)